jxwleong/altera-de1-processor/README.md

 7. **Aload**
 This signals function are similar to **PCload**, it is used to load data register A.

-8. **subtraction**
+8. **Sub**
-subtraction signal is send to the adder-subtractor.
+Sub signal is send to the adder-subtractor.
 When the signal is `HIGH`, the adder-subtractor will act as a subtractor.
 Otherwise, it operates like an adder.

 <br/>